dccl90/plugin-survey/README.md

 ## Add v1 Functions to Twilio

-Add the functions from the Twilio Console: https://www.twilio.com/console/functions/manage
+Add the functions to the Twilio Console: https://www.twilio.com/console/functions/manage

 Create the following environment variables: